 The year begins with a review of averages, percentages, proportions and ratios.
 Work continues with a unit on formulas including algebraic manipulations of abstract variables.
 Students are assigned a series of problem sets.
 Each unit consists of an additional review, a practice test and an exam.

 The objective of the class is to give positive support to those students whose math skills are particularly weak.
 Much of the time is spent working one on one with the students.
 The work done is in parallel with the regular grade 10 Algebra group.
 Towards the end of the course the students in the remedial group participate with the rest of the class.

 Trigonometry covers the basic trigonometric relationships of sine, cosine and tangent.
 Both theoretical and practical triangle problems are studied, with a significant portion of the class devoted to basic surveying technique.
-The class concludes with a practicum trip to Shelter Island, New York, where the students complete a survey and create a map.
+The class concludes with a week long practicum trip to an off campus location, where the students complete a survey and create a map.